arqex/react-datetime/README.md

 This project includes typings for TypeScript versions 1.8 and 2.0.
 Additional typings are not required.

-Typings for 1.8 are found in `react-datetime.d.ts` and typings for 2.0 are found in `typings/index.d.ts`.
+Typings for 1.8 are found in `react-datetime.d.ts` and typings for 2.0 are found in `DateTime.d.ts`.

 ```js
 import * as Datetime from 'react-datetime';